MI 6 HQ, London, England, UK Present Day.

 Gil just shook his head as he looked at his grandfather.
 He was right, of course.
 Mist and Sif's stubbornness was out of love and concern for their eldest daughter’s safety out in the wilds of Samo’ ana.
 Even Khia herself did not understand what dwelled out there.
 He agreed with his daughter.
 She needed seasoning, at least in the trials; there was only a moderate risk to Melanie and as long as she kept her wits about herself, there shouldn’t be a problem.

 He walked over to where his wives were standing with Sif trying to calm Mist.

-“Your right as long as Mal has no problem with it she can go, but I’m going to make her agree to a couple of conditions.”
-Mist replied after a few moments of a silence before walking over to her eldest daughter.
+“Your right as long as Mal has no problem with it, she can go, but I’m going to make her agree to a couple of conditions,” Mist replied after a few moments of silence before walking over to her eldest daughter.
 When their daughter looked up Mist hugged her.

 Then Mist held her hands out to embrace Melanie as their daughter whispered in the elder's ear.